vcato/practical_tdd/README.md

 ## What "Fix" Means

-Before the technique makes sense, we need to name one thing clearly.

-What a “fix” means

-A fix is any change to production code that is needed to make a new test pass.
-It might be repairing a bug where we didn't handle an edge case before, or it might be adding new behavior to satisfy requirements.
-Either way, it is behavior that we had no existing test for.
-If we're starting from a baseline where all current complexity has been shown to be necessary through existing tests, then a fix is necessarily something that adds complexity (more steps or more code paths), at least until we refactor.
+A **fix** is any change to production code that makes a new test pass—behavior that no existing test covers.
+It might be a bug repair or new functionality, but either way it adds complexity (more code paths) until you refactor.

 **This technique does NOT apply to:**